Venus of Langenzersdorf: Description

-The statuette is dated to about 5000 BC.
+The statuette is dated to around 5000 BC.
 It has an elongated upper body, whereas the lower body is relatively shortened and with prominent hips (speculated to be a symbol and fertility and fecundity).
 The arms are stretched in the lateral direction and only hinted at.
 The breasts are not as stressed or big as Upper-Palaeolithic figurines of that kind.
 The head is positioned on a long neck and completely abstracted, without recognizable face.
 Unlike Upper-Palaeolithic figurines, the pubic triangle is not emphasized.

 The statues was made of dark-brown clay, mixed with small stones, then molded and fired.
 The age of 4825 (±90) BC was established using radiocarbon dating of the associated organic material.

 Worth knowing

 Since 2000, the figurine is used in marketing of Venus-Cuvée wine-blend produced locally in Lower Austria.